artemispados/OCS10-Techniques-and-Algorithms/README.md

 Here is a sample run of the program:

-*This is a Caesar Cipher that enciphers (and deciphers) phrases based on a given number of shifts in the alphabet (after Z wraps back around to A).
+This is a Caesar Cipher that enciphers (and deciphers) phrases based on a given number of shifts in the alphabet (after Z wraps back around to A).
 Any character that is not a letter remains the same.
 Upper/lower case do as well.

 What would you like to do?
 Select the corresponding number.

-*1. Encipher
+1. Encipher

-*2. Decipher
+2. Decipher

 3. Quit

-*1
+1
 Enter the phrase you would like to encipher:

 Hello, how are you today?

 Enter the alphabet shift to the right.
 Enter an integer between 1 and 25:

 4

 The enciphered phrase is: Lipps, lsa evi csy xshec?

 What would you like to do?
 Select the corresponding number.

 1. Encipher

-*2. Decipher
+2. Decipher

 3. Quit

-*2
+2

 Enter the phrase you would like to decipher.
 (Some inaccuracy may occur if the expression is very short):

 Lipps, lsa evi csy xshec?

 The deciphered phrase is: Hello, how are you today?

 What would you like to do?
 Select the corresponding number.

 1. Encipher

-*2. Decipher
+2. Decipher

 3. Quit

-*3
+3

-You have quit the program.*
+You have quit the program.